meleu/RetroPie-joystick-selection/README.md

 ### input_selection.sh
-It's a bash script to let the user choose the controllers to use for players 1-4 in RetroArch.
+It's a bash script to let the user choose the controllers to use for RetroArch players 1-4, showing several user-friendly dialog boxes to perform this task.
 It relies on the output of the jslist.c to work properly.

 ### install.sh